2024 – 2025 Sapphire Girls Book Club

 Monthly Choice: Black Bird Oracle, Deborah Harkness

 The fifth in the Discovery of Witches series, I ordered this novel as soon as it was published.
 It seems to be a perfect late summer guilty pleasure read.
 The Oxford scholar, Diana, a witch, and her scienties husband, Matthew, a vampire, continue to combine their mundane day to day life of raising twins and holding down demanding jobs while being anything but ordinary.
 Diana is surprised to learn of a long lost great aunt who is a talented practioner of all things in witchery.
-She agrees to take Diana deeper into her skills and into her darkness.
-The twins begin to reveal their unique powers inherited from their parents too so there are many complexities to navigate..
+Great Aunt agrees to take Diana deeper into her skills and into her darkness.
+The twins begin to reveal their unique powers inherited from their parents along the way so there are many complexities to navigate..
 Just the right combination of wicked intelligence, magic, family drama (and love!), secrets and intense competitiveness amongst the witches.
 Published 2024.

 September